ernez84/ernez84/README.md

 - 👋 Hi, I’m @ernez84
-- 👀 I’m interested in Bitcoin.
-- 🌱 I’m currently learning more about Lightning Network and Privacy in Bitcoin.
-- 💞️ I’m looking to collaborate on similar interests.
-- 📫 How to reach me?
-I use same handle on Twitter.
+- 👀 I’m a Cloud Badass with experience in Infrastructure as Code, DevOps, and public cloud solutions.
+I’m also a certified Azure professional who stays up-to-date with industry trends.
+- 🌱 As a lifelong learner, I'm dedicated to staying up-to-date with the latest industry trends and best practices.
+I enjoy collaborating with cross-functional teams to tackle challenges and deliver successful outcomes.

 <!---
 ernez84/ernez84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.